spring-projects/spring-batch/README.md

     $ cd spring-batch

 ## Command Line
-Use Maven 2.2.* (might work with 3.0, but we don't test it), then on the command line:
+Use Maven 2.2 or 3.0, then on the command line:

     $ mvn install